ebikatsudon/VTubeStudio/Sending-data-to-VSeeFace.md

 Finally, scroll back up and check/optimize all other settings, such as various tracking sensitivities, gaze strength, etc.

+In VTube Studio, it's recommended to keep the camera preview off and leave the screen all the way dimmed down to save energy and make sure the iPhone/iPad doesn't get hot.
+You can/should also charge it while using it.
+There should be no excessive heating under normal circumstances, especially not with newer devices.
+Older devices like the iPhone X can get kind of warm, but should not get hot.

 ## Troubleshooting (if iPhone/iPad can't connect)

 If VSeeFace and VSeeFace can't establish a connection, that's usually related to some kind of network issue.
 It could be one of the following: